ENGAGE • ENLIGHTEN • INFORM

-As Co-Editors of The Network, we are excited to share with you our summer issue.
+As the Editor and the Art Editor of The Network, we are excited to share with you our summer issue.

 Each issue we create focuses on a theme developed from current events.
 We want to inform our readers about relevant events, provoke them to think, and move them to act.

 We hope that this issue will inspire more students to participate in The Network.
-This journal is a student publication, and its success is predicated on student participation.
+This journal is a student publication, and its success depends on student participation.
 As the student editors, we hope that it will grow into something far greater than we ever could have imagined.

-We would like to give a special thank you to our faculty advisors, Ms. Amy Rosenberg and Mr. Denis Wong, for their unfaltering belief in this publication and untiring support of our efforts.
+We would like to give a special thank you to our faculty advisor, Dr. Rebecca Conklin, for her unfaltering belief in this publication and untiring support of our efforts.
+We would also like to thank Ms. Amy Rosenberg, our first faculty advisor, for her belief in the idea of a literary journal three years ago.
 In addition, we want to thank Ms. Maggie Wollner, Head of School, for her support of this publication.
 Finally, we want to thank all the students who have contributed to this edition and their parents for believing in Avenues Online.